nik92eth/Smart_Election_ON_Solidity/README.md

-# Smart ELection using Solidity
+# Smart Election using Solidity